DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Introduction

-\sparagraph{Contributions} \textbf{1)} We introduce \drift\footnote{The code and models are available at \url{https://github.com/huawei-noah/DRIFT}.} (\textbf{D}ecompose, \textbf{R}etrieve, \textbf{I}llustrate, then \textbf{F}ormalize \textbf{T}heorems), a decomposition-driven retrieval-augmented formalization framework that breaks down informal mathematical statements into atomic sub-queries and contextualizes retrieved premises with demonstrative theorems, transforming monolithic retrieval into a process aligned with the dependency structure of formal mathematics. \textbf{2)} Our experiments establish new state-of-the-art in dependency retrieval and autoformalization on \proofnet and \connf across models, with exceptional performance on the out-of-distribution \connf benchmark. \textbf{3)} Through systematic analysis, we establish that the utility of retrieved dependencies is conditioned on the gap between a model's parametric knowledge and the statement's complexity.
+\sparagraph{Contributions} \textbf{1)} We introduce \drift (\textbf{D}ecompose, \textbf{R}etrieve, \textbf{I}llustrate, then \textbf{F}ormalize \textbf{T}heorems), a decomposition-driven retrieval-augmented formalization framework that autonomously breaks down informal mathematical statements into atomic sub-queries and contextualizes retrieved premises with demonstrative theorems.
+This approach bridges the critical gap between formal definition and syntactic usage while transforming monolithic retrieval into a process aligned with the dependency structure of formal mathematics. \textbf{2)} Our experiments establish new state-of-the-art in dependency retrieval and autoformalization on \proofnet and \connf across both frontier LLMs and specialized open-source formalization models, with exceptional performance on the out-of-distribution \connf benchmark. \textbf{3)} Through systematic analysis, we establish that the utility of retrieved dependencies is conditioned on the gap between a model's parametric knowledge and the statement's complexity.
 These insights reveal critical design considerations for retrieval-augmented systems and point toward the necessity of adaptive strategies that can assess when external knowledge genuinely complements model capabilities.